 A great way to not only instill a customer-centric culture but also engage your employees in the workplace is to set customer service expectations, consistently measure them, and finally reward employees who meet those expectations.

 Rewards can be tangible or they can be as simple as recognition at team meetings.
 Whatever you choose, having rewards offers them an incentive to go above and beyond as well as initiate some friendly work competition.
 Rewards and recognition also allow team members who are doing poorly to see where they are lacking and catch sight of the benefits of stepping up their service quality.

-A method to make rewarding your team members easier is using an employee measurement platform.
-A platform like Loop Pulse™, for example, can offer management visibility into various aspects of the customer service experience that can hold many departments accountable for their actions.
+A method to make rewarding your team members easier is using a engagement and measurement solution.
+A platform like Loop, for example, can offer management visibility into various aspects of the customer service experience that can hold many departments accountable for their actions.
 Aspects such as cleanliness, food quality, and customer service can be ranked to provide management with overperforming departments and underperforming departments.